 Overall, the facility is in good condition.
 The landfill is functioning as intended with no signs of potential structural weakness or conditions, which are disrupting to the safe operation of the landfill.
-Inspection Photograph Location Map and Photographs are in Appendix B. Additional pictures taken during the inspection could be available to the Owner upon request.
+Inspection Photograph Location Map and Photographs are in Appendix B. Additional pictures taken during the inspection could be available upon request.